jse-h/acit2420-as2/README.md

 >[!TIP]
 > If the user would like to download more scripts, they can use a text editor like `vim` or `nano` to edit the `packages.txt` file and append more package names separated by each line.

 2. The `symlink-setup-script` file will create symbolic links pointing to the provided configuration files located in the `main_configs` directory from your user home directory.
+A **symbolic link** is essentially a **shortcut**, it's a special kind of file that directs the system to look at the original file.
 For example, this script creates the `/home/<user-name>/bin` directory and provides a symbolic link to files located in `/main_configs/bin`.

 3. The `main-script` file is the main script that can help run both the `package-install-script` and `symlink-setup-script` for a quicker installation process.